epccs/RPUpi/Hardware/Testing/readme.md

 The program loops through the test.
 It blinks the red LED to show which test number is setup.
 If it keeps repeating a test then that test has failed.

-As the firmware loops the input current can be measured, it should have two distinct levels, one when the DTR pair is driven low and one when the DTR pair is not driven.
+As the firmware loops, the input current can be measured, it should have two distinct levels, one when the DTR pair is driven low and one when the DTR pair is not driven.
 The blinking LED leaves the DMM unsettled.
-Turn off power.
+Turn off the power.

 ```
 {  "DTR_HLF_LD_mA":[33.4,33.8,33.6,33.7,],